When feeling uncertain or overwhelmed about managing your investments, you may consider hiring a financial advisor.

 Pros of Using a Financial Advisor

-Experience and Investment Education
+Experience and Investment Knowledge

 Many investors are choosing to go with such programs in lieu of hiring a financial advisor.
 The problem with using these programs is you lose that human touch.

 Can you discuss a special needs child with an online app, for example?

 Plus, are you more likely to stick to your investment plan if you work with a financial advisor, or if you use an online app?
 I think most everyone would agree that working with a human holds us more accountable, assuming you have built a good relationship with your advisor, and you work together closely to reach your wealth goals.